vijumathew/playbot/README.md

 {"apps": ["com.usepropeller.myapp"]}
 ```

-If you're using any other command (which generally create side-effects), the end result will be `true` in Ruby and Javascript, or exit code 0 on the CLI.
+If you're using any other command (which generally create side-effects), the end result will be `true` in Javascript, or exit code 0 on the CLI.

 #### Verbose & Pretty Output

-You can base a `--verbose` flag (or a `verbose: true` option in Ruby) to see all of the output as each script processes.
-There are two output formats, `json` and `pretty`, which you are set with either the `--format` flag or `format: 'format_string'` options in Ruby and JavaScript.
+You can base a `--verbose` flag (or a `verbose: true` option in JavaScript) to see all of the output as each script processes.
+There are two output formats, `json` and `pretty`, which you are set with either the `--format` flag or `format: 'format_string'` options in JavaScript.

 ## Contact